Understanding IQ, EQ, SQ, AQ: The Different Types of Intelligence

 • Adversity Quotient (AQ)

-• Intelligence Quotient (IQ) or commonly referred to as IQ measures a person’s level of comprehension.
-This is usually assessed through an IQ assessment that tests a person’s ability to solve mathematical equations, memorise things, identify patterns and recall lessons.
+• Intelligence Quotient (IQ), commonly referred to as IQ, measures a person's level of comprehension.
+This is usually assessed through an IQ assessment that tests a person's ability to solve mathematical equations, memorize things, identify patterns, and recall lessons.

-• Emotional Quotient (EQ) or Emotional intelligence, refers to one’s ability to manage their emotions.
-This includes the ability to understand and self-manage their own feelings in positive ways to communicate effectively, empathise with others, overcome challenges, manage conflict and relieve stress.
+• Emotional Quotient (EQ), or emotional intelligence, refers to one's ability to manage their emotions.
+EQ represents a person's emotional awareness, interpersonal skills, and character, reflecting their capacity to understand and self-manage their own feelings in positive ways to communicate effectively, empathise with others, overcome challenges, manage conflict, and relieve stress.
+Emotional intelligence (EQ) is also crucial for effective leadership and maintaining relationships, as it enables individuals to connect with others and navigate complex interpersonal dynamics.

-• Social Quotient (SQ) or Social intelligence, refers to one’s ability to interact and communicate with others with empathy and assertiveness.
-This includes a person’s ability to build a network of friends and maintain it over a long period of time.
+• Social Quotient (SQ), or social intelligence, refers to one's ability to interact and communicate with others with empathy and assertiveness.
+SQ represents a measure of an individual's ability to build and sustain social networks and relationships over time, which includes a person's ability to build a network of friends and maintain it over a long period of time.

-• Adversity Quotient (AQ) refers to one’s ability to overcome challenges or adversity.
+• Adversity Quotient (AQ) refers to one's ability to overcome challenges or adversity.
+AQ determines a person's resilience and ability to persevere through difficult times, influencing their capacity to endure life's challenges without losing mental stability or giving up.
 When faced with troubles, the Adversity Quotient considers who will give up, who will abandon their family, and who will contemplate suicide.

 IQ vs EQ, SQ and AQ